 -Elimination of the two-line pass: I'm still not sure why this rule was instituted to begin with.
-Whoever thought it up should be locked in a room with the creator of "Wife Swap" so they can never populate the earth.

 -Sid the Kid: There has been several Next Ones.
 Eric Lindros.
 Alexandre Daigle.
 Vincent LeCavalier.
 It's probably too much to ask Sidney Crosby to save hockey, but he absolutely is the real deal.

 The 18-year-old phenom is scoring more than a point per game (13-18-31 in 30 games), and the worst thing I can say about him is that he sees the ice too well.